Geomorphology: Fluvial processes

 Rivers and streams are not only conduits of water, but also of sediment.
 The water, as it flows over the channel bed, is able to mobilize sediment and transport it downstream, either as bed load, suspended load or dissolved load.
 The rate of sediment transport depends on the availability of sediment itself and on the river's discharge.
-Rivers are also capable of eroding into rock and creating new sediment, both from their own beds and also by coupling to the surrounding hillslopes.
+Rivers are also capable of eroding into rock and forming new sediment, both from their own beds and also by coupling to the surrounding hillslopes.
 In this way, rivers are thought of as setting the base level for large-scale landscape evolution in nonglacial environments.
 Rivers are key links in the connectivity of different landscape elements.

 As rivers flow across the landscape, they generally increase in size, merging with other rivers.
 The network of rivers thus formed is a drainage system.
 These systems take on four general patterns: dendritic, radial, rectangular, and trellis.
 Dendritic happens to be the most common, occurring when the underlying stratum is stable (without faulting).
 Drainage systems have four primary components: drainage basin, alluvial valley, delta plain, and receiving basin.
 Some geomorphic examples of fluvial landforms are alluvial fans, oxbow lakes, and fluvial terraces.